Contact infoPrices and Consumption

 These statistics shows Danish families' possession of electronics in the household.
 New electronic products are constantly being developed, which over time become commonplace in Danish homes.
-The products in the statistics are replaced on an ongoing basis, so that new ones are included, while others are removed as they have become commonplace, e.g. color TV.
+The products in the statistics are replaced on an ongoing basis, so that new ones are included, while others are removed as they have become commonplace, e.g. smart TV.
+The survey has been compiled since 1990 and the statistics have been comparable ever since.
+Before 2000, the surveys were conducted in October.
+Since 2001, data are collected in April.

 For the time being the sample of an omnibus survey consists of 1,500 persons, drawn from a population of persons aged 16-74 residing in Denmark.